Glenbrook School General Information

 - All staff must enter appropriate attendance codes daily for their class.

 - The office will follow up all unexplained absences in the morning once the class rolls and bus lists have been returned to the office.

 - The sheet recording Ministry absence codes is available to staff from the office or on Etap.

 - This system allows us to track attendance and to analyse patterns of attendance.
 Parents who do not have genuine reasons for absence will, in the first instance, be reminded of the legal requirement to have children attend school via school communication.
 If poor attendance continues we will seek support from outside agencies – this will include the Schools’ Attendance Service.
 There is a strong correlation between student achievement and attendance.

 - The Principal will present a yearly report on Attendance to the Board in December.

 Glenbrook School is a PB4L school (Positive Behaviour for Learning).
 Behaviour is linked to learning and through common themes and positive rewards systems a culture based on our four core expectations, Respect for self, others, learning, and property/environment is established.
-Students will be educated on appropriate behaviour through a variety of methods and are rewarded with Realising Potential slips and given clicks for demonstrating the school expectations (PB4L matrix).
+Students will be educated on appropriate behaviour through a variety of methods and are rewarded with Realising Potential slips for demonstrating the school expectations (PB4L matrix).